kaiyi27/tp/docs/UserGuide.md

 InsuraConnect is designed for insurance agents who desire the efficacy of CLI without relinquishing GUI advantages.
 It's an essential tool for those who manage a **broad client base, track multiple insurance policies, organise meetings**, and value the efficiency of their time and resources.

-Refer to the table of contents on the right to find your answers as well as step-by-step instructions for all the features to be a **master** of InsuraConnect.
+Refer to the table of contents to find your answers as well as step-by-step instructions for all the features to be a **master** of InsuraConnect.
 <!-- * Table of Contents -->

 <page-nav-print />